-330-6.1.5.1 Thickness Control: Ensure the spread rate is within 5% of the target spread rate.
-When determining the spread rate, use, at a minimum, an average of five truckloads of mix.
+330-6.1.5.1 Thickness Control: Ensure the spread rate is within plus or minus 5% of the target spread rate.
+When determining the spread rate, use, at a minimum, an average of five truckloads of mix and at a maximum, an average of 10 truckloads of mix, except for windrow paving, use an average of three truckloads of mix.
 When the average spread rate is beyond plus or minus 5% of the target spread rate, monitor the thickness of the pavement layer closely and adjust the construction operations.

-If the Contractor fails to maintain an average spread rate within plus or minus 5% of the target spread rate for two consecutive days, the Engineer may elect to stop the construction operation at any time until the issue is resolved.
+When the average spread rate for two consecutive days is beyond plus or minus 5% of the target spread rate, stop the construction operation until the issue is resolved.